Applying filters on the Insights board lets you narrow down specific topics to find the relevant feedback you need right away.

 For example, you can define custom collections by incorporating the unprocessed status filter with other types of filters when defining a collection.

-Filter notes by their creation date.
+On the Insights board, you can filter notes by their creation date.
 You can choose among the predefined time ranges, or you can set a custom one.

 You can choose among the following predefined time ranges: all time, last 7 days, last 30 days, last 90 days, and last 12 months.